Mortgage options for contractors with Leeds Building Society

 By leaving the savings in your accounts, they're "offset" against your outstanding mortgage balance.
 Hence the term ‘offset' mortgage, now available to all contractors through Leeds Building Society.

-But even so, your savings earn little interest in the current economic climate.
-Why not put them to work for you instead of them being another tax burden.
+Even so, your savings earn little interest in the current economic climate.
+Why not put them to work for you instead of them being another tax burden?

 Update, April 2016

 Leeds Building Society has relaxed its policy on interest-only mortgages.
 This is awesome news for contractors who build up a cash pot over the year.